TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 6/Job 6.6.md

 ---

-Can that which hath no savor be eaten without salt?
+Can that which has no flavor be eaten without salt?
 Or is there any taste in the white of an egg?